santhoshvai/Android_Notes/README.md

 # Android_Notes
-The notes to keep track of what my brain wanted to keep not during my journey of learning Android.
+A repo that keeps track of what my brain wanted to keep note during my journey of learning Android.